 The general rule is that your student CV shouldn’t be any longer than two sides of A4.

 Be concise and pull out your key skills and experience but don’t go too far in the opposite direction and leave off important things either.
 If it’s less than a single page, have a think about whether you’ve forgotten something.

 If you’ve got lots to say, don’t try to get too clever with teeny tiny margins and big blocks of text to cram it all into two pages as that can be off-putting.
 Just prioritise the most important aspects that highlight your skills.

 What should I include when I write a CV?

 Knowing what to include in your CV can be tricky.
-To get us started, take a look at this video from The Guardian:
+To get us started, take a look at this video we made:

 The checklist below will help keep you right.